Kirscher/sam_annotation_tool_GUI/README.md

   - Press the `w` key to return to point selection mode.
 The model will predict based on this mask the next time.

 - **Iterative optimization of selected points**:
   - Right-click on the areas you don't need and left-click on the areas you need but are not covered by the mask.
 A few points are enough.

-## Features Under Development

-Ongoing work on output masks: I am working on enhancing the export format of annotated masks to handle lightweight sparse formats efficiently.
-This will optimize storage and processing requirements while maintaining annotation accuracy.

-## License

-This project is licensed under the MIT License.